OctopusDeploy/blog/blog/2020-10/octopus-oracle-liquibase/index.md

 Password of the account with permissions to the database.

 #### Connection query string parameters
 Specify any additional query string parameters for the connection string.
-For example: ?useUnicode=true
+For example: `?useUnicode=true`.

 #### Database driver path
 Path to the database driver jar file within the package to use for connecting to the database server.
-Not used when `Download Liquibase` option is checked.
+Not used when **Download Liquibase** option is checked.

 #### Executable file path
 Path to the liquibase executable within the package.
 Not used when `Download Liquibase` option is checked.